 You can't just omit it, and say:

 Ce canapé est confortable mais ces fauteuils ne sont pas ... (quoi?). -> In French, something is missing here.

 Note also that le becomes l' in front of a vowel or a mute h.

-ATTENTION: In this context, the pronoun le never agrees in gender or number.
+In this context, the pronoun le never agrees in gender nor number.